On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Conclusion

 \section{Conclusion}

-In this study, we investigated four critical factors of NLP neural models, including network architectures, input forms, embedding types, and model capacities and how they impact the transferability of text adversarial examples with $63$ different models.
-Based on the understanding of the transferability among those models, we proposed a genetic algorithm to find an optimal ensemble of very few models that can be used to generate adversarial examples that transfer well to all the other models.
-We also described a algorithm to discover universal adversarial word replacement rules that can be applied to craft adversarial examples with strong transferability across various neural models without access to any of them.
+We investigated four critical factors of NLP neural models, including network architectures, tokenization schemes, embedding types, and model capacities and how they impact the transferability of text adversarial examples with more than sixty different models.
+We also proposed a genetic algorithm to find an optimal ensemble of very few models that can be used to generate adversarial examples that transfer well to all the other models.
+Then, we described a algorithm to discover highly-transferable adversarial word replacement rules that can be applied to craft adversarial examples with strong transferability across various neural models without access to any of them.
 Finally, since those adversarial examples are model-agnostic, they provide an analysis of global model behavior and help to identify dataset biases.